Opportunity Search Results

 Overview //

-Pool/Spring cleaning will be on May 5-9th, 2025.
+Pool/Spring cleaning will be on April 27th to May 1st, 2026.
 Volunteers will assist with scraping, shoveling, and power washing algae out of the pool.
 Will help paint areas/stain fence that need to be painted/stained, clean bath houses, trash removal, netting fish, weed eating, cutting reeds, and replace picnic tables.
 Will be working outdoors, even if there is inclement weather.
 The hours may vary.

 Required: